CarbonComputers/Hackberry-Pi-CM5/Speakers/README.md

 Because the speaker used is just pure speaker and it has no sound cavity.
 I glue the speaker on the PCB and make a hole on the PCB so that the sound from the speaker can spread to the internal case and that a good cavity, from my test, after making a hole on the PCB the sound quality can get much better.
 The image below shows the outline(green line) of the speaker and the hole(pink line) made for the sound.
 ![image](https://github.com/user-attachments/assets/4c991658-1e0e-4ed0-9fd1-6774af63f9e0)

+# Pair with the speakers

+After you turn on the device, you can hear sound from the speaker.
+But you need to manually pair with the speaker in different operating system, here are the steps: